 - Verify compliance with the CAN-SPAM Act requirements for email ads

-- When and how the “one-click” rule can be used in electronic advertisements
+- Explain when and how the “one-click” rule can be used for electronic ads

-- Telephone Consumer Protection Act’s requirements for marketing calls or texts
+- Understand TCPA consent requirements for marketing calls and texts

-- Best practices when promoting online sweepstakes or drawings
+- Manage risks when promoting an online sweepstakes or drawing

 - Employee training log

-SPEAKER: Steven Van Beek, Howard & Howard Attorneys PLLC
+SPEAKER: Steven Van Beek, Esq., Howard & Howard Attorneys PLLC